Accenture: Digitalization, business enabler for revenue generation - Vanguard News Nigeria

 “The Index indicates that Innovation Leaders are cultivating their people to be innovative-encouraging employees to share ideas openly and promoting the use of interactive tools and digital platforms for collaboration.
 Ninety five percent of Innovation Leaders are giving more control to their employees to ideate and offer strong incentives as a reward for innovative ideas.

 The company noted that another differentiating theme is collaboration, the ability to break down silos and collaborate within and outside the organization gives Innovation Leaders distinct edge in ensuring long-term success.
-They also said there is a stark contrast in how Innovation Leaders and the rest of organisations generate ideas.
+They also said there is a stark contrast in how Innovation Leaders and other organisations generate ideas.

-“Innovation Leaders clearly see opportunities in leveraging the broader ecosystem: 85 percent look to academia, clients, customers and suppliers to crowd source information to innovate,” she said.
+“Innovation Leaders clearly see opportunities in leveraging the broader ecosystem: 85 percent look to academia, clients, customers and suppliers to crowd sourcing information to innovate,” she said.